 This speaker has yet to be launched in Malaysia.
 I bought it on Shopee from a seller who got it from Hong Kong.
 Price?
 RM479.

 I guess due to currency fluctuations, the current price from the seller I bought from is now at RM464.
-I have attached the product shop link of which I bought my HomePod Mini here.
+I have attached the product shop link of which I bought my Apple HomePod Mini here.
 The seller has sold quite a number of units and has a very good rating and service.

 Alternatively, if you prefer shopping on Lazada, here’s an alternate link.
 Do note that I have not personally bought from that seller before.

-HomePod Mini’s design
+✓ Apple HomePod Mini’s Design

-Form wise, the HomePod is unlike any speakers she has owned or any other speakers that we have used previously at home.
+Form wise, the Apple HomePod Mini is unlike any speakers she has owned or any other speakers that we have used previously at home.
 And there are quite a few that both my parents have been using.